-A third agenda of reforms has been proposed by the Chilean authorities in order to further enhance Chile's competitiveness.
+A third agenda of reforms was proposed by the Chilean authorities in order to further enhance Chile's competitiveness.
 In August 2008, the Minister of Finance announced a transformation agenda comprising bills, administrative measures and public-private coordination initiatives aimed at increasing Chile's capital markets competitiveness, transforming Chile into a financial services exporter and opening access channels for smaller businesses.
 The proposal is intended to further drive the capital markets by achieving three goals: (i) creating a more internationally integrated market, ensuring the full integration with global markets; (ii) providing a deeper and more liquid market, encouraging the entry of new issuers and investors, generating better information and increasing the supply of financial instruments; and (iii) creating a wider market, with better access for medium-sized and smaller companies.

 By the end of 2008 almost every administrative measure of the agenda had been implemented and the public-private capital markets dialogue had been initiated.
 The Capital Markets Consulting Board, created in September 2008, was composed of professionals and experts from the private sector interested in contributing to the innovating effort in the financial area, as announced by the government.
 The Board's objective was to design reform proposals, identify legal or regulatory aspects requiring improvements, and evaluate regulatory changes in the financial area.
-The Board first focused on how to improve companies' access to the financial markets, specially for medium-sized and smaller companies, and presented its findings in a report to the Minister of Finance on March 24, 2009.
+The Board first focused on how to improve companies' access to the financial markets, especially for medium-sized and smaller companies, and presented its findings in a report to the Minister of Finance on March 24, 2009.

 In September 2009, the government presented the Third Capital Markets Reform bill to Congress for its approval.
-The bill was passed on June 1, 2010 and is expected to be signed into law by July 2010.
+The bill was passed on June 1, 2010 and was enacted as Law No. 20,448 in August 2010.

-The main features of the recently approved bill include:
+The main features of the recently approved law include:

 - Improvements on liquidity and depth of financial markets.
-The bill includes measures to improve liquidity and depth of mutual funds, investment funds and exchange-traded funds (ETFs). - Widening of financial markets.
+The law includes measures to improve liquidity and depth of mutual funds, investment funds and exchange-traded funds (ETFs). - Widening of financial markets.
 It encourages securitization vehicles by allowing shelf registration for securitized bonds.
 It also relaxes the formal requirements applicable to local and foreign venture capital investment funds. - Incentives to international financial integration.
-The bill authorizes foreign securities to be denominated or traded in Chile in pesos (currently this is only possible in foreign currencies).
-The new set of rules also extends the type of securities that benefit from capital gains tax exemptions for foreign investors and proposes eliminating the limits to hiring foreign workers for financial services companies. - Improving competency in the financial markets.
-The bill creates mechanisms to improve the ability of borrowers to make well-informed decisions about mortgage loans and consumer loans.
+The law authorizes foreign securities to be denominated or traded in Chile in pesos (currently this is only possible in foreign currencies).
+The new set of rules also extends the type of securities that benefit from capital gains tax exemptions for foreign investors and proposes eliminating the limits to hiring foreign workers for financial services companies. - Improving competition in the financial markets.
+Supreme Decree No. 1,512 of the Ministry of Finance, dated April 2011 and effective on October 24, 2011, improves competition by creating mechanisms to enhance the ability of financial consumers to understand credit products, compare those products and make well-informed decisions by establishing standardized "universal lending" agreements ("contratos de crédito universal") on mortgages, credit cards and consumer loans.
+The "universal lending" rules aim to provide all the basic information on costs and conditions of a loan to facilitate comparison of financial costs by the borrowers.